PotatoShapedWhale/docs/docs/leo/information/fto.md

 **Note:** Lethal force is not authorized at all during this training phase.

 1. The recruit should engage in a [pursuit](https://docs.kcdojrp.com/docs/leo/information/first-shift#vehicle-pursuit-procedures), following all traffic laws and maintaining personal and public safety.
-    - Review the Pursuit Procedures [Here](https://docs.kcdojrp.com/docs/leo/information/first-shift#vehicle-pursuit-procedures)
+    - Review the Pursuit Procedures [here](https://docs.kcdojrp.com/docs/leo/information/first-shift#vehicle-pursuit-procedures).
-2. After a reasonable period, The recruit shall execute a PIT manoeuver on the fleeing vehicle.
+2. After a reasonable period, the recruit shall execute a PIT maneuver on the fleeing vehicle.

 ## Felony Traffic Stop & Foot Pursuit

 The recruit will conduct a felony (Code 5) traffic stop on the previously fleeing vehicle:

 1. Utilize proper procedures to ensure officer safety.
-    - Review the Felony Traffic Stop Procedures [Here](https://docs.kcdojrp.com/docs/leo/information/first-shift#felony-traffic-stop-code-5)
+    - Review the Felony Traffic Stop Procedures [here](https://docs.kcdojrp.com/docs/leo/information/first-shift#felony-traffic-stop-code-5).
 2. The recruit should communicate effectively and control the scene.

-Next Simulate a foot pursuit:
+Next, simulate a foot pursuit:

 1. The suspect will flee on foot after stopping the vehicle and attempting a felony stop.
 2. The recruit must decide on the appropriate course of action, following KCRP policies.
-3. Demonstrate the tackle function: (Shift + Forward + E) when close to the suspect, Or the tazer function.
+3. Demonstrate the tackle function: (Shift + Forward + E) when close to the suspect, or the tazer function.
 4. The recruit should successfully apprehend the suspect, adhering to all rules and procedures.

 ## Jailing & Reports